Kariuki79/alx-higher_level_programming/0x02-python-import_modules/README.md

 2. How to make a script dynamic!

 A program that prints the number of and the list of its arguments

+3. Infinite addition

+A program that prints the result of the addition of all arguments